WDCH-FM: News/talk WNEW-FM

-On February 23, 2015, WNEW-FM began airing Talk programs, including the syndicated Dave Ramsey Show in the evenings, a business and personal finance call-in program and Overnight America, another syndicated nationwide late-night broadcast.
+On February 23, 2015, WNEW-FM began airing talk programs, including the syndicated Dave Ramsey Show in the evenings, a business and personal finance call-in program and Overnight America with Jon Grayson, another syndicated nationwide late-night broadcast based at KMOX St. Louis.

 On the first weekend in March 2015, media insider local internet news website dcrtv.com reported that CBS Radio was moving the DC-area radio stations' studios and offices closer to Nationals Park, which is the home of the local baseball team, the Washington Nationals.
 WNEW-FM was the first station to move.
 On March 8, 2015, WNEW-FM said it was renovating the studios and could not continue broadcasting ordinary news programming, promising to return to regular programming later that night.
 This came weeks after hosts on sister station WJFK-FM, 106.7, "The Fan" had similar problems.

 Bloomberg 99-1

 On December 18, 2015, at 10 am, WNEW-FM began carrying Bloomberg Radio as "Bloomberg 99.1 & 105.7-HD2" after CBS began leasing the station to Bloomberg earlier that day.
-WIAD-HD2 dropped the WNEW simulcast and flip to classic hits a couple months later in February.
-However, in June 2019, WIAD-HD2 flipped to "Channel Q", an LGBTQ-oriented talk/dance music format based in Los Angeles.
+WIAD-HD2 dropped the WNEW simulcast and flipped to classic hits in February 2016.

 On March 15, 2016, WNEW-FM changed its call sign to WDCH-FM.
 The WNEW-FM call letters returned to New York City that same day.

 On February 2, 2017, CBS Radio announced it would merge with Entercom.
 The merger was approved on November 9, 2017, and was consummated on November 17.
 Despite the merger, Bloomberg continues to lease the station via a time brokerage agreement, and would extend the LMA in May 2020 (though the agreement would not be revealed publicly until December 14 of that year, by radio news website RadioInsight) through January 3, 2026.
 As part of the renewal agreement, Entercom (which became Audacy in 2021) also has the ability to carry Washington Capitals hockey and Virginia Tech Hokies football games that may overflow from WJFK-FM and request the ability to move other sports overflow programming if necessary in exchange for redacted credit towards the monthly LMA fee.
 Like the previous deal with CBS Radio, there is a clause allowing either party the ability to terminate the deal with 120 days notice starting on January 4, 2023.
-The station is unavailable through the Audacy app, deferring to carriage through Bloomberg's websites and apps.
+The station is unavailable through the Audacy app, deferring to carriage through Bloomberg's platforms and on the iHeartRadio app.